OpenNebula/vOneCloud-docs/docs/source/infrastructure_configuration/add_new_vcenter.rst

 This functionality is very useful to create new VM Templates from a original VM Template, changing the VM configuration and/or installing new software, to create a complete VM Template catalog.

+.. note:: A new vOneCloud VM Template will be created pointing to this new VM Template, so it can be instantiated through vOneCloud.
+This new vOneCloud VM Template will be pointing to the original template until the VM is shutdown, at which point it will be converted to a vCenter VM Template and the vOneCloud VM Template updated to point to this new vCentre VM Template.

 .. _add_multi_cluster_vm_template:

 **Advanced VM Template Editing**